-taking effect in August 1946 in tandem with the cancellation of wartime indemnities, divided deposits under moratorium into two types, tier 1 and tier 2.
-The first was guaranteed to be secure, but the latter was prohibited to withdraw, which was eventually cancelled when financial institutions were liquidated based on Financial Institution Reconstruction and Reorganization Law.
-Imperial banks made up for their losses by writing off most of their reserves, all of their capital stock and 76 percent of the tier 2 moratorium deposits.
+In the meantime, a new measure was taken in March 1946 in order to prevent inflation.
+This new rule stopped the circulation of old Bank notes and prohibited the withdrawal of deposits (i.e. a deposit moratorium), except withdrawal in new yen notes with an upper limit on the total amount.
+Despite the deposit moratorium, however, note circulation increased again, and all that could be done was to stop financial institutions from going bankrupt from bank runs.
+The Emergency Financial-Institution Finance Measures Law, taking effect in July 1946 in tandem with the cancellation of wartime indemnities, divided deposits under moratorium into two types, tier 1 and tier 2.
+The first was guaranteed to be secure, but the law prohibited withdrawal of the latter, which was eventually cancelled when financial institutions were liquidated.
+Imperial banks made up for their losses by writing off most of their reserves, all of their capital stock, and 76 percent of the tier 2 moratorium deposits.

-As reviewed so far, the hyperinflation and the cancellation of wartime indemnities helped reduce government liabilities substantially, but the losses inflicted on depositors and shareholders by these measures were enormous, although executed under the special circumstances of postwar reconstruction.
+As reviewed so far, the hyperinflation and the cancellation of wartime indemnities helped reduce government liabilities, but the losses inflicted on depositors and shareholders by these measures were enormous, although executed under the special circumstances of postwar reconstruction.

-C. Fiscal Reform in the 1980s
+(3) Fiscal reform in the 1980s